 I also have a rad audio guide that you can download here for free.

 Another little note.

-Ob*sity is referred to such in this post due to its highly stigmatising and biased use in healthcare.
+Ob*sity and ov*rweight is referred to as such in this post due to their highly stigmatising and biased use in healthcare.
 I proudly reject that weight stigma.